PARTICLEACCELERATING/PARTICLEACCELERATING/README.md

 			NAME ABBREVIATES + MEANINGS !!
-	➳ w2i: Whisper to interact !
+	➳ W2I: Whisper to interact !
-	➳ C + H: Cuddles and hiding behind me is okay + encouraged !! you can also cuddle in front of me i don't mind & love when people do that !! ^_^
+	➳ C+H: Cuddles and hiding behind me is okay + encouraged !! you can also cuddle in front of me i don't mind & love when people do that !! ^_^
 	➳ dniuf: do not interact unless friend
 	➳ dniuc: do not interact unless close
 	➳ iwc: interact with caution + care
 	➳ iwec: interact with extreme caution + care
+	➳ int: interact freely!

 			INT LIST !?! ( vaguely ordered in current interest level !)